pokgak/micropic/README.md

 Chosen microframework: ExpressJS

 Requirements: a directory `uploads/`, where the service is started.
+Run `node app.js` to start the service.

 The API: